lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 == Frequently Asked Questions ==

 = Where can I find a detailed FAQ? =

 Please see here: [Shareaholic Helpdesk](http://support.shareaholic.com/hc/en-us)

-= Where can I get detailed Usage & Installation instructions? = Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)
+= Where can I get detailed Usage & Installation instructions? =

+Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

+= How can I change the thumbnail image size for Shareaholic Related Posts? =

+The default Shareaholic thumbnail width is 640px with dynamic height and no cropping.
+The thumbnail size can be specified programmatically by adding `add_image_size('shareaholic-thumbnail', $width, $height, true);` to your theme's `functions.php` file with [appropriate width and height variables](https://developer.wordpress.org/reference/functions/add_image_size/).

+Each time you change Shareaholic's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
+We highly recommend the [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugin for this purpose.

 == Changelog ==
+= 8.7.0 (2018-06-04) =
+* Performance Enhancement: Settings file is now loaded from a globally distributed CDN (Amazon), which will make Shareaholic faster on your site
+* Performance Enhancement: Added support for DNS-Prefetch and Preload which will make Shareaholic EVEN FASTER!!

+= 8.6.7 (2018-05-19) =
+* Bugfix: Fixed bug where share buttons and other apps were showing up intermittently due to a race condition in the loading sequence

+= 8.6.6 (2018-05-16) =
+* New: You can now set custom Related Posts thumbnail dimensions.
+See [FAQ in the readme](https://wordpress.org/plugins/shareaholic/) if you would like to change the thumbnail size.

 = 8.6.5 (2018-02-07) =
 * Bugfix: Fixes 'Trying to get property of non-object' exception